G-Research/siembol/docs/siembol_ui/siembol_ui.md

                 "link":  "https://github.com/G-Research/siembol/issues"}
             ]
     }

+## Blocking timeout
+The blocking timeout is a property that can be configured in `ui-config.json` (as shown in the default config above), it can be omitted in `ui-config.json`, the default value is 30 seconds.
+This value is used for certain operations that require blocking the entire UI (eg. deleting a config), the UI will be blocked for this maximum amount of time after which an error will occur if the operation hasn't yet finished.

 ## Service configurations
 After selecting a service to edit you will be redirected to the service configuration page.
 An example is shown below.